PhilPalmer/lbf-hack-tutorial/README.md

 To monitor jobs you can click on the row for any given job.
 Immediately after running a job its status will be initialising.
 This is where AWS in launching the instance.
 This normally occurs for ~5mins before you are able to view the progress of the job.

-Once on the job monitor page you can see the progress of the job update in real time.
+Once on the job monitor page, you can see the progress of the job update in real time.
 Information such as the resources i.e. memory & CPUs is displayed.
 Once the job has finished the results can be found in the results tab as well as any reports for select pipelines.

 ![monitor_job](https://raw.githubusercontent.com/PhilPalmer/lbf-hack-tutorial/master/images/monitor_job.gif)

-You can view a successfully completed job [here](https://staging.lifebit.ai/public/jobs/5d0534f3ee251700be6884ba):
+You can view a successfully completed example job [here](https://staging.lifebit.ai/public/jobs/5d0534f3ee251700be6884ba):

 [![shared_job](https://raw.githubusercontent.com/PhilPalmer/lbf-hack-tutorial/master/images/shared_job.png)](https://staging.lifebit.ai/public/jobs/5d0534f3ee251700be6884ba)

 ## Credits

-Credit to [Lifebit](https://lifebit.ai/) & [The Francis Crick Institute](https://www.crick.ac.uk/) for organising & hotsting the event
+Credit to [Lifebit](https://lifebit.ai/) & [The Francis Crick Institute](https://www.crick.ac.uk/) for organising & hosting the event

 Many thanks to everyone who helped out along the way, including (but not limited to):
 @ODiogoSilva, @cgpu, @clairealix, @cimendes & @pprieto